 We have enjoyed lead in lead crystal and china for decades without fear.
 Only recently have warnings been attached to lead crystal and those warnings have focused on the storing of liquid in decanters that allow long-term leaching of lead into contents.
 Other uses are somewhat ignored because the feeling is that the lower exposure is not harmful.

 Every bit of lead exposure your body manages affects you.
-It diminishes your functioning and eventually can cause debilitating illness.
+It diminishes your functioning and eventually can cause debilitating, and often unidentifiable, illness.
 There is no amount of lead that is not harmful to the body.

-Your exposure to lead and other toxins from dinnerware and glassware is not to be ignored.
+Your exposure to lead and other toxins from dinnerware and glassware just can't be ignored.
 It all gets processed by the body and all toxicity matters.

 Even today the Food and Drug Administration has allowable limits for lead in dishes, cookware, crockpots and glassware.
-With the abundant opportunities for exposure, these limits are just too high for the human body to tolerate.
+They use the term, GRAS, meaning Generally Regarded as Safe.
+We need truth, not generalizations that scream...."We've never tested it."

 If your goal is to purchase lead-free goods, you will need to be clever.
 Finding clean products will take some investigating.